tgstation/tgstation/README.md

 You must use tabs to indent your code.

 Hacky code, such as adding specific checks, is highly discouraged and only allowed when there is no other option.
-You can avoid hacky code by using object oriented methodologies, such as overriding a function or sectioning code into functions and then overriding them as required.
+You can avoid hacky code by using object oriented methodologies, such as overriding a function (called procs in DM) or sectioning code into functions and then overriding them as required.

 Duplicated code is 99% of the time never allowed.
 Copying code from one place to another maybe suitable for small short time projects but /tg/station focuses on the long term and thus discourages this.
 Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.